takemobiteam/takemobi-test.github.io/docs/index.md

 ## Overview

-**Master Data** is relatively static data that includes information about physical places and the Business Rules that should apply to relevant bookings during planning.
-Business rules specified in the Bookings themselves generally override Business Rules supplied in Master Data.
+**Master Data** is relatively static data that includes information about physical places and the Business Rules that should apply to relevant Bookings during planning.
+Business Rules specified in the Bookings themselves generally override Business Rules supplied in Master Data.

 ## Key Concepts in Master Data